 In Erotica, sex is the vehicle of plot and character change.
 Sex and sexuality (anticipation, arousal, and action) have story and character purposes.

 In contemporary (non-erotic) romance, the vehicle is a relationship.
 In mysteries, the vehicle is a clue.
 In thriller novels, it is action (of the chasing, fleeing, fighting capacity).
 In comedy, it’s humor.

 The movie Dirty Dancing is a perfect example.

 In the movie, dancing is the vehicle for plot and character movement.
 Dancing isn’t what the movie is about, but it drives the story.
 Dancing has a purpose.

-Each dance pushes the plot and characters farther.
+Each dance pushes the plot and characters further.
 Each dance is different.

 That’s how to approach sex in your erotica novels.
-Sex as the driver of story.
-Sex that exposes character and explores theme.
-Sex with intention, meaning and purpose.
+Sex is the driver of the story.
+Sex exposes the character and explores the theme.
+Sex with intention, meaning, and purpose.